abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 - Then run `make runOpenFPGA`
 ### Running OpenFPGA
 ![Screenshot (2140)](https://user-images.githubusercontent.com/120498080/208392216-219c16e1-e13a-4af3-8cd5-ca9f99cb59ed.png)
-- So after completion it is going to dump all the outputs as .blif .rpt .log under the location:
+- So after completion, it is going to dump all the outputs as .blif .rpt .log under the location:
 - **File Dumping Location** `/Desktop/Day5_RVMyth/SOFA/FPGA1212_QLSOFA_HD_PNR/FPGA1212_QLSOFA_HD_task/latest/vpr_arch/core/MIN_ROUTE_CHAN_WIDTH`
-- This `openfpgashell.log` files gives the detail about the set of commands it has run , the outputs, the area reports.
+- This `openfpgashell.log` file gives the detail about the set of commands it has run , the outputs, and the area reports.
 - **NOTE** If we face some error in running 'make runOpenFPGA' then we can study the error in this  `openfpgashell.log` files
 #### openfpgashell.log files
 ![Screenshot (2141)](https://user-images.githubusercontent.com/120498080/208392339-a2f44f10-23c8-4176-95f7-39a6595abcdb.png)